HOMlab/QN-ACTR-Release/QN-ACTR Java/Readme.txt

 Quick start:

-1. Download and install JDK: (Java Development Kit). http://www.oracle.com/technetwork/java/javase/downloads/index.html
+1. Download and install JDK: (Java Development Kit). http://www.oracle.com/technetwork/java/javase/downloads/index.html It has been tested with JRE1.8.0 version.
+Newer versions should also work.

-2. Download an Integrated Development Environments (IDE) for Java, e.g., Eclipse (Eclipse IDE for Java Developers)
+2. Download an Integrated Development Environments (IDE) for Java, e.g., Eclipse (Eclipse IDE for Java Developers) It has been tested with Eclipse Oxygen Release (4.7.0).
+Newer versions should also work.

 3. Unzip QN-ACTR Java [version number].zip.